isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 In the boys’ and girls’ dormitories, there lived dormitory father Kishimoto Masao, mother Minami Masako, brother Ishigaki Tamotsu and sister Shinjo Taeko, who took care of the children.
 There was an unwritten rule among us that children above the second year of junior high are assigned to share a room with the lower grades and take care of their daily lives.
 I was supposed to take care of Masakazu.
 I had to put a stop to Masakazu’s giggling and urged him to get out into the front yard in time for the 6:30 radio exercise.
 After washing their faces and hands, 24 elementary school students and 32 junior high school students (33 boys and 23 girls) spread out in the front yard.

 “Good morning,” said Tamotsu’s dorm brother.
 “This week, Yasuo’s group is on rabbit duty.
-Norio’s group is on food duty.
+Norio’s group is on meal duty.
 Are you okay?
 Let’s have a good day.”

 He gave the usual confirmation before the radio exercise.
 This was the beginning of a day of our community life with 56 members.